TheBeyonder237/FastAPI-CRUD/README.md

 fastapi dev src/
 ```

+### Using Docker
-### Alternatively, Run the Application with Docker
+Alternatively, run the application with Docker:
 ```bash
 docker compose up -d
 ```

 ## Running Tests
-Run the tests using the following command:
+To execute tests:
 ```bash
 pytest
 ```

 ## Contributing
-Feel free to fork this repository and submit pull requests with improvements or bug fixes.
+You are welcome to fork the repository and submit pull requests for improvements or fixes.

+## Contact
+For further questions or suggestions, reach out via email: [davidngoue@orizonne.net](mailto:davidngoue@orizonne.net)